19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (b) in any other case, with a fine not exceeding $250,000 and, in the case of a continuing offence, with a further fine not exceeding $25,000 for every day or part thereof during which the offence continues after conviction.

-(3) For the purposes of sections 30AAB(1)(c)(i) and 30AAC(3)(a), the Authority may prescribe different persons and different classes of persons in relation to different relevant financial institutions and different classes of relevant financial institutions.
+(3) For the purposes of sections 33(1)(c)(i) and 34(3)(a), the Authority may prescribe different persons and different classes of persons in relation to different relevant financial institutions and different classes of relevant financial institutions.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]